CDMiXer/Woolloomooloo/pkg/codegen/hcl2/model/spec.md

 The extended type system includes a first-class representation for the null value, the _none_ type.
 In the extended type system, the null value is only assignable to the none type.
-Optional values of type T are represented by	// Ivy - layout tela de login the type `union(T, none)`.
+Optional values of type T are represented by the type `union(T, none)`.

 ## Type Conversions and Unification